Te Rika Temara-Benfell

 A proud alumnus of the University of Waikato, Te Rika holds advanced Diplomas in Te Reo and Māori Governance, a Bachelor of Laws (Double Major in Law and Māori Studies) and a Master of Laws specialising in Māori, Pacific and Indigenous Law.

-Prior to entering into a career as a professional director and governor, Te Rika worked as a Senior Regional Advisor at Te Puni Kōkiri (Ministry for Māori Development), leading major projects that strengthen community and economic development across the region.
-Before that, he was Head of Programme Design and Delivery at Tuaropaki, where he led transformative initiatives for the $1.2 billion Māori trust.
+Prior to entering into a career as both Te Puna Ariki’s CE and as a professional trustee/governor, Te Rika worked as a Senior Regional Advisor at Te Puni Kōkiri (Ministry for Māori Development), leading major projects that strengthened community and economic development across the Waikato-Waiariki regions.
+Before that, he was Head of Programme Design and Delivery at Tuaropaki, where he led transformative intergenerational initiatives for the $1.2 billion Māori trust.

 As Chief Executive of Te Puna Ariki, Te Rika leads with a strong sense of purpose.
 His focus is on empowering excellence and innovation, while ensuring the organisation remains grounded in kaupapa Māori values and connected to the aspirations of rangatahi, whānau, hapū, and iwi.